 First, to make Community Wireless Networks so simple that almost any non-technical person create them.
 This means writing documentation, streamlining solutions, and educating people so that they can build their own networks without the need for an IT company.
 ISPs, while essential for national and international communication, end up forcing regular people to lease their ability to communicate with each other from a large corporation.
 If we can empower communities to build their own networks and add services on those networks, we can give a digital voice to those who are not serviced by ISPs due to cost, lack of ISP infrastructure, or for any other reason preventing easy, ubiquitous Internet access.

 Second, to build a proof-of-concept network in our hometown of Pittsburgh called PittMesh.
 PittMesh serves as an example of how to build a mesh network in a specific geographic area that has websites and services built on top of the network.
 PittMesh is a standalone wireless network that exists parallel to the Internet and will remain up should Internet access go down.
 Meta Mesh does not own or manage PittMesh; users and node hosts own and manage PittMesh.
 And while Meta Mesh offers services on the network, it has no mandatory centralized control over it.
 This is what separates a Community Wireless Network from any other centralized WiFi network- even if it is public and in a neighborhood.

-META MESH is building a network of wireless routers to make this model of networking a reality in the Pittsburgh area.
-That network is aptly named PittMesh.
-We don’t use expensive equipment to make this happen- in fact we’ve designed our network so that anyone can join it with consumer-grade, off-the-shelf Wi-Fi hardware available at any electronics store.
-When you join the PittMesh Network, you not only gain access to all the resources and anonymity that an “off-the-grid” network affords, but you expand the network, allowing others to connect and expand the network even further.
+PittMesh is a network of routers connected wirelessly.
+Meta Mesh uses only consumer-grade, off-the-shelf WiFi hardware easily available at electronics stores or online.
+When you use the PittMesh Network, you not only gain access to all the “mesh-only” resources that the network affords, but you expand the network, allowing others to connect and expand the network even further.
 To see the location of live nodes in your area, check out www.PittMesh.net.